 This guide is loaded with information about online master’s degree programs in forensic nursing.
-Below are profiles of the top forensic nursing master’s programs, descriptions of common courses that schools offer, and how much you can expect to pay for tuition.
+Below are profiles of the top forensic nursing master’s programs, descriptions of common courses that schools offer, and how much tuition you can expect to pay for your online forensic nursing degree.

 Finding the right online master’s program in forensic nursing can be a time consuming endeavor, and choosing a school is not to be taken lightly.
-To help you get a sense of what’s available, we have created a best-in-class program, which is a curated list of schools that offer the best education in terms of affordability, quality, and student outcomes.
-Below you will find the top school choices we selected for 2022.
+To help you get a sense of what’s available, we have created a best-in-class program curated list of schools that offer the best education in terms of affordability, quality, and student outcomes.
+Below you will find the top school choices we selected for 2023.

 The MSN in forensic nursing program at Duquesne University, which can be completed in about two and a half years, leverages the school’s experience in online education that has been amassed over the last two decades.
 You can finish your studies of 36 credit hours entirely online in preparation for the 225 clinical hours you’ll be required to complete.
 The classes cover advanced pharmacology, criminal law and the courts, physical assessments, and health care ethics and policy.
 By the end of classroom and hands-on training, you can sit for the Sexual Assault Nurse Examiner certification exam.

 To be admitted to the program, prospective students are expected to:

 - Have a bachelor’s degree from an accredited college or university